 WHAT ARE YOUR FEES?

-The standard fee for a counseling or coaching session is $100.
-Please see my Fees page for more information.
+Please see my Fees page for fee information.

 DO YOU TAKE INSURANCE?